NightShade256/Prymate/examples/README.md

-# Example Programs written in Monkey
+# Examples

-These are some examples written in monkey, which you can run with prymate.
+These are some example programs written in Monkey, for use with Prymate.

 ## Programs

-1. `recursive_fib.mon`, fibonacci using recursion. (very slow)
+1. `recursive_fib.mon`, fibonacci using recursion.
-2. `faster_fib.mon`, fibonacci using while loop. (insanely fast)
+2. `iterative_fib.mon`, fibonacci using while loop. (non-standard Monkey)